Billieo/18_Blockchain_HW/README.md

 init node

 ![alttext](image/Initnode.png)

 ## Connecting to the network
 - While you node are running open Crypto account.
-- Scroll to the button of the page and click change network and then select add custon node.
+- Scroll to the button of the page, click change network and then select add custon node.

 ### Setting up custom node
  - Node name: is the name of the network you selected during puppet configuration.